Infraste03/KGE_RS/fashion_generalization/results/README.md

 This directory is separate from the HPO-selected TransE checkpoints described above.

-The models used as pretrained checkpoints in the final alternate-learning experiments are the HPO-selected models stored in:
+The models used as pretrained checkpoints in the Fashion-Random alternate-learning experiments are the HPO-selected models stored in:

 ```text
 results/hpo_transe/